 We cannot stress this enough: Optimise your landing page for mobile use.
 We are a society that is constantly on the go, and we love having access to information in the palm of our hands.

-Many business people and consumers use their smartphones while travelling to work.
+Many business people and consumers use their smartphones while traveling to work.
 Over five billion people use mobile phones across the world, with more than half of these users having access to a smartphone.
 Without having mobile-friendly websites, you could potentially lose out on thousands of people visiting your page.

 Don’t let your Call to Action be ignored

-Being predictable and using the same call to action element as everyone else might feel safe, but it’s repetitive and boring.
+Being predictable and using the same call-to-action element as everyone else might feel safe, but it’s repetitive and boring.
 Without an attention-grabbing call to action, you may as well be asking users to ignore your page.

 How to figure out where your users are going

-Like we’ve mentioned above, a lot of this is trial and error.
+As we’ve mentioned above, a lot of this is trial and error.
 If you keep a close eye on your conversion rates compared to the number of visitors that your website is achieving, you’ll easily notice a discrepancy.

 However, there are some tools and techniques that you can implement to cut down the time these tests will take.